MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

     = \dot{\epsilon}_{ij}.
    :label: eq_evpequation

-The EVP-model uses an explicit time stepping scheme with a short timestep.
+The EVP model uses an explicit time stepping scheme with a short timestep.
 According to the recommendation in Hunke and Dukowicz (1997) :cite:`hunke:97`, the EVP-model should be stepped forward in time 120 times (:varlink:`SEAICE_deltaTevp` = :varlink:`SEAICE_deltaTdyn` /120) within the